-Cast Iron and Carbon steel are poor heat conductor, it would be able to transfer or sear as well as the copper pan.
-The all clad d5 has a aluminum core, although not as good as the copper pan, it is still miles better than cast iron or carbon steel.
+Despite what most people tell you, Cast Iron and Carbon steel are poor heat conductor.
+They will never be able to sear as well as pure copper.
+Thick aluminum pans also outperform cast iron.
+The All Clad d5 series uses a aluminum core, although not as good as the copper pan, it is still miles better than cast iron or carbon steel.

 Another issue that most people tend to overlook is the ability to recover temperature.
 Although cast iron is great at retaining temperature, what happens if the temperature drops too low?
 Unless you remove the food and wait another 5-7 min, its not going to recover the temperature.
-With pan like a copper one and even aluminum, they can recover their temperature much more rapidly.
-This is crucial when you want to maintain a temperature range for a large amount of food.
+Copper and aluminum pans can recover their optimal cooking temperature much more rapidly.

 Ever notice that your cast iron pan always start smoking when it gets hot.
-That is the smoke from the seasoning or fat.
+Its due to the “Seasoning or Fat” getting hot.
 Pans that are clean have less of this issue.
-Which is why I tend to prefer pans with a stainless steel interior.
-They wont set off my smoke alarm like the Carbon Steel or Cast iron pan.
+Which is why I tend to prefer preparing steak with a stainless steel interior.
+They wont set off my smoke alarm like Carbon Steel or Cast iron.

 Which Pan Should I Buy?

 Everyone situation is different.
 You should pick one that best suits your cooking style.
 The section below is broken down into three different categories.
 Find the category that best suit you.